Questions for Treating Physician

 - What symptoms are commonly experienced by your patients after treatment?
 How do you define “side effects”?

-- What are the more serious complications such as malignancy, hydrocephalus and others that can happen with treatment and the relative frequency?
+- What are the more serious complications such as malignancy, hydrocephalus and others that can happen with treatment and what are the relative frequencies?

 - How many of your patients have experienced continued growth of their tumors following treatment?
 How many of your patients have you followed long-term to draw your conclusion?
-If this happens to me, what would be my best follow-up procedure, can I have microsurgery?
+If this happens to me, what would be my best follow-up procedure?
+Can I have microsurgery, or can I repeat radiation treatment?

 - After radiation treatment, may I go about my business as before treatment, or are there any special precautions I should take?